KyryloKuzyk/PrimeTween/README.md

 As you can see, there is no way to change the direction of the currently running tween, it can only be **stopped** and **completed**.
 But how to play an animation **forward** and **backward**, for example to show or hide a window?
 Easy!
 Just start a new Tween in the desired direction.

 In the next example, the window may change its state while the previous animation is still running.
 Generally, there is no need to stop the previously running tween in such cases.
-The new tween will start from the current position and  **overwrite** all previously running tweens on this target.
+The new tween will start from the current position and  **overwrite** all previously running tweens on the `window`.
 ```csharp
 [SerializeField] RectTransform window;